Home Improvement Loans — Finance Any Renovation Project

 Explore More Home and Personal Loan Options

-Home Improvement Loan FAQs — Edison, NJ
+Home Improvement Loan Queries — Edison, NJ

-Home improvement personal loans can cover any renovation: kitchen remodels ($10,000-$50,000), bathroom renovations ($5,000-$20,000), roof replacement ($7,000-$15,000), flooring, HVAC systems, deck or patio construction, landscaping, and any home repair or upgrade.
+Home renovation loans can include costs for kitchen updates ($10,000-$50,000), bathroom upgrades ($5,000-$20,000), roof replacements ($7,000-$15,000), flooring, HVAC installations, deck or patio builds, landscaping, and any necessary repairs or enhancements.

 Home improvement loans are available starting at a 580 FICO score.
 Borrowers with 660 or above access the best rates (7.99-15% APR).
 For larger projects (over $20,000) at competitive rates, a score of 680 or higher is typically recommended.

-How much can I borrow for home improvements in New Jersey?
+What is the borrowing limit for home improvements in New Jersey?

 Contractor financing programs often have higher rates (15-25% APR) than direct personal loans.
 A pre-approved personal loan also gives you negotiating power with contractors — you can shop for the best price rather than being tied to the contractor's preferred lender.